VGVentures/very_good_engineering/src/content/docs/state_management/event_transformers.md

  Let's investigate the `sequential`, `droppable`, and `restartable` transformers and look at how they're used.

 #### Sequential
-The `sequential` transformer ensures that events are handled one at a time, and that every event is processed in a first in, first out order from when it is received.
+The `sequential` transformer ensures that events are handled one at a time, in a first in, first out order from when they are received.
 ```
 class MyBloc extends Bloc<MyEvent, MyState> {
   MyBloc() : super(MyState()) {